-3.1 As required by the OBCA, the Board and the board of directors of any Subsidiary shall supervise the management of the business and affairs of the Corporation and any Subsidiary respectively, and in so doing, shall act honestly and in good faith with a view to the best interests of the Corporation or the Subsidiary respectively and shall exercise the same degree of care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.
-In addition, the Shareholder expects the Board and the boards of directors of the Subsidiaries to observe substantially the same standards of corporate governance as may be established from time to time by the Toronto Stock Exchange, or any other applicable regulatory or governmental authority in Canada for publicly traded corporations with such modifications as may be necessary to reflect the fact that the Corporation and each Subsidiary is not a publicly traded corporation.
+- 3.1.
+As required by the OBCA, the Board and the boards of directors of any Nonregulated Subsidiary shall supervise the management of the business and affairs of the Corporation and any Non-regulated Subsidiary, respectively, and in so doing, shall act honestly and in good faith with a view to the best interests of the Corporation or the Non-regulated Subsidiary, respectively, and shall exercise the same degree of care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances. - 3.2.
+In addition, the Shareholder expects the Board and the boards of directors of the Non-regulated Subsidiaries to observe substantially the same standards of corporate governance as may be established from time to time by any applicable regulatory or governmental authority in Canada for publicly traded corporations, in particular CSA National Policy 58-201 and National Instrument 52-110 with such modifications as may be necessary to reflect the fact that the Corporation and each Non-regulated Subsidiary is not a publicly traded corporation.
+The Board and boards of directors of the Non-regulated Subsidiaries are also expected to consider and adopt, as appropriate, recognized sources of governance best practices.